 Transfers required by the PHA are mandatory for the tenant.
+The family will be given 15 days to vacate the unit after receipt of written notice.

 Transfers to Make an Accessible Unit Available

 When a family is initially given an accessible unit, but does not require the accessible features, the PHA may require the family to agree to move to a non-accessible unit when it becomes available [24 CFR 8.27(b)].